-- (1) The maintenance of safe and healthful conditions. - (2) The prevention and control of water pollution including sedimentation. - (3) Existing topographic and drainage features and vegetative cover on the site. - (4) The location of site with respect to flood plains and floodways of rivers or streams. - (5) The erosion potential of the site based upon degree and direction of slope, soil type, and vegetative cover. - (6) The location of the site with respect to existing or future access roads. - (7) The need of the proposed use for a shoreland location. - (8) The visibility of structures and other facilities as viewed from public waters is limited. - (9) The site is adequate for water supply and on-site sewage treatment. - (10) The types, uses, and numbers of watercraft that the project will generate are compatible in relation to the suitability of Public Waters to safely accommodate these watercrafts. - (11) Its compatibility with uses on adjacent land. - (12) The amount of liquid wastes to be generated and the adequacy of the proposed disposal systems; and - (13) Locational factors under which: - (A) Domestic uses shall be generally preferred. - (B) uses not inherently a source of pollution within an area shall be preferred overuses that are or may be a pollution source; and - (C) use locations within an area tending to minimize the possibility of pollution shall be preferred overuse locations tending to increase that possibility. - (D) The Conditional Use Permit will not be detrimental to the use and enjoyment or property values of other properties within 500' of the subject property. - (E) Adequate measures are included to provide off-street parking to serve the proposed use, as no on-street. - (F) The applicable criteria for conditional uses in the Zoning Ordinance.
+1. The maintenance of safe and healthful conditions.
+2. The prevention and control of water pollution including sedimentation.
+3. Existing topographic and drainage features and vegetative cover on the site.
+4. The location of site with respect to flood plains and floodways of rivers or streams.
+5. The erosion potential of the site is based upon degree and direction of slope, soil type, and vegetative cover.
+6. The location of the site with respect to existing or future access roads.
+7. The need for the proposed use for a shoreland location.
+8. The visibility of structures and other facilities as viewed from public waters is limited.
+9. The site is adequate for water supply and on-site sewage treatment.
+10. The types, uses, and numbers of watercraft that the project will generate are compatible in relation to the suitability of Public Waters to safely accommodate these watercrafts.
+11. Its compatibility with uses on adjacent land.
+12. The amount of liquid waste to be generated and the adequacy of the proposed disposal systems; and 13.
+Locational factors under which: - A. Domestic uses shall be generally preferred. - B. uses not inherently a source of pollution within an area shall be preferred overuses that are or may be a pollution source; and - C. use locations within an area tending to minimize the possibility of pollution shall be preferred over locations tending to increase that possibility. - D. The Conditional Use Permit will not be detrimental to the use and enjoyment or property values of other properties within 500' of the subject property. - E. Adequate measures are included to provide off-street parking to serve the proposed use, as no on street. - F. The applicable criteria for conditional uses in the Zoning Ordinance.

-10.4.3.
-Conditions attached to conditional uses.
+Conditions Attached to Conditional Uses.
 Upon consideration of the factors listed above, the Planning Commission may attach such conditions, in addition to standards and requirements imposed elsewhere in this Ordinance, that it deems necessary in furthering the purposes of this Ordinance.
 Violation of any of these conditions shall be deemed a violation of this Ordinance.
 Such conditions may include specifications for, without limitation, the following: type of shore cover; increased setbacks and yards; specified sewage disposal and water supply facilities; landscaping and planting screens; period of operation; operational control; sureties; deed restrictions; locations of piers, docks, parking and signs; type of construction or any other requirements necessary to fulfill the purpose and intent of this Ordinance.
 In order to secure information upon which to base its determination, the Planning Commission may require the applicant to furnish, in addition to the information required for a zoning permit, the following information.

-- (1) A plan of the area showing contours, soil types, high water mark, groundwater conditions, bedrock, slope, and vegetative cover. - (2) Location of buildings, parking areas, traffic access, driveways, walkways, piers, open spaces, and landscaping. - (3) Plans of buildings, sewage disposal facilities, water supply systems, and arrangements of operations. - (4) Specifications for areas of proposed filling, grading, lagooning, or dredging. - (5) Other pertinent information necessary to determine if the proposed use meets the requirements of this Ordinance.
+1. A plan of the area showing contours, soil types, high water mark, groundwater conditions, bedrock, slope, and vegetative cover.
+2. Location of buildings, parking areas, traffic access, driveways, walkways, piers, open spaces, and landscaping.
+3. Plans of buildings, sewage disposal facilities, water supply systems, and arrangements of operations.
+4. Specifications for areas of proposed filling, grading, lagooning, or dredging.
+5. Other pertinent information necessary to determine if the proposed use meets the requirements of this Ordinance.

-10.5 Shoreland Zoning Amendments.
+10.5 Shoreland Zoning Amendments